OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * 27002 Control 8.16 Monitoring activities.
 Gap: good coverage but complete lack of detail regarding the how-to of the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use)
   * See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem

-* THROTTLE.
-Limit frequency of access to the model (e.g. API) by throttling.
+* RATELIMIT.
+Limit frequency of access to the model (e.g. API) - preferably per user.
 Purpose: severely delay attackers trying many inputs to perform attacks through use (e.g. try evasion attacks or for model inversion).
 Particularity: limit access not to prevent system overload but to prevent experimentation.
 Links to standards: